soph-em/soph-em/README.md

 - 👋 Hi, I’m @riacule
 - 👀 I’m interested in learning full stack.
 I'm also interested in pico8 for fun projects.
-- 🌱 I’m currently learning using The Odin Project.
+- 🌱 I’m currently learning using The Odin Project and Codecademy.
 - 📫 Message me on GitHub to reach me!

 <!---